Kagebounshin/game-rating-site/README.md

     - On smaller devices the navbar links will collapse into a toggler menu.
 With a button to reveal the links in a good looking [sidenav](static/img/img-readme/mobileSidenav.png).
 - Home
     - At first you will see the page header, A short description on what the site is about, and then you can choose to Register an account or Log in.

-- Review
+- Review Page
-    - When you are done with a game, review the game and it will be for everybody to see at this page.
-Viewing the newest to oldest reviews.
-    - The reviews will be stored in mongoDB.
+    - At the review page you will see other users reviews as well as our own, displaying from newest to oldest post.
+    -
 - My page
     - At this page you will store your backlog in a list.
     - Also displayed in a list would be yor finished games.
     - Underneath those lists you can see your own reviews, in an order from newest to oldest.
+    - When you are done with a game, review the game and it will be for everybody to see at this page.
+Viewing the newest to oldest reviews.
+    - The reviews will be stored in mongoDB.
 - Register
-    - A easyly understanable register page, centered in the middle of the page.
+    - A easily understanable register page, centered in the middle of the page.
 Come up with a nickname, enter a password, and you are ready to start your backlog.
 - Log In
+    - Will have the same estetics as the register page.
     - Just enter your nickname and password and your are good to go.
 Will have simular styling as the register page.
 - Add to Backlog
+    - Will have the same estetics as the register page.
     - At this page you will add games to your backlog.
     - You type in the name of your game, and it will be stores in your backlog.
     - The backlog will be stored in mongoDB.